National Library of Kosovo: Founding

 The history of libraries in Kosovo dates back to the 14th and 15th centuries.
-Collections of the Christian and Muslim religious communities are considered as the oldest archives libraries in Kosovo.
+Collections of the Christian and Muslim religious communities there are considered as the oldest archives libraries in Kosovo.

 Kosovo's institutional library was officially founded in December 1944 in the city of Prizren.

 In 1982 the library was moved to the current building which was built in Pristina, the current capital of Kosovo.

 Over the years the National Library's name has changed depending on the political position of Kosovo.